-Development revenues include revenues from license fees, research and development funding, development milestones and cost reimbursement.
-Non-refundable license fees, if not associated with future performance, are recognized when received.
-Non-refundable license fees, if associated with future performance, are attributed to a specific program or collaboration and recognized over the period of service for that specific program or collaboration.
-Amounts received for research funding are recognized as revenues as the services are performed.
+Non-refundable license fees, if not associated with future Company performance, are recognized when received.
+Non-refundable license fees, if associated with future Company performance obligations, are attributed to a specific program or collaboration and recognized over the period of service for that specific program or collaboration.
+Amounts received for research funding are recognized as revenue as the services are performed.
 Revenue is deferred for fees received before earned.
-Revenue from development milestones is recognized when earned, as evidenced by written acknowledgment from the collaborator or other persuasive evidence that the milestone has been achieved, provided that (i) the milestone event is substantive and its achievability was not reasonably assured at the inception of the agreement and (ii) our performance obligations after the milestone achievement will continue to be funded by the collaborator at a level comparable to before the milestone achievement.
-If both of these criteria are not met, the milestone payment is recognized over the remaining minimum period of our performance obligations under the agreement.
+Revenue from development milestones is recognized when earned, as evidenced by written acknowledgment from the collaborator or other persuasive evidence that the milestone has been achieved, provided that (i) the milestone event is substantive, (ii) its achievability was not reasonably assured at the inception of the agreement and (iii) the Company s efforts led to the achievement of the milestone or the milestone was due upon the occurrence of a specific outcome resulting from the Company s performance.
+If all of these criteria are not met, the milestone payment is recognized over the remaining minimum period of the Company s performance obligations under the agreement.
 Revenue from cost reimbursement is recognized when earned, as evidenced by written acknowledgment from the collaborator or other persuasive evidence.

-Commercial revenues include revenues from commercial milestones, royalties on sales made by our collaborators of products incorporating our flavor ingredients and minimum periodic royalty payments.
 Revenue from commercial milestones is recognized when earned, as evidenced by written acknowledgment from the collaborator or other persuasive evidence that the milestone has been achieved, provided that (i) the milestone event is substantive and its achievability was not reasonably assured at the inception of the agreement and (ii) our performance obligations after the milestone achievement will continue to be funded by the collaborator at a level comparable to before the milestone achievement.
-If both of these criteria are not met, the milestone payment is recognized over the remaining minimum period of our performance obligations under the agreement.
-Royalties on sales made by our collaborators of products incorporating our flavor ingredients are recognized when the royalty report is received, which is generally one quarter in arrears.
+Royalties on sales made by our collaborators of products incorporating our flavor ingredients are recognized when a royalty report or other persuasive evidence is received, which is generally one quarter in arrears.
 Non-refundable minimum periodic royalty payments are recognized as revenues over related annual royalty periods.
-Annual royalty terms are specific to each collaboration and collaborator and can vary from year to year.
+Royalty terms are specific to each collaboration and collaborator and can vary from year to year.
 These terms vary based on factors such as the characteristics of the flavor ingredient and the product categories and geographies licensed by the collaborator.
 Periodically, as contractually specified, our collaborators are required to provide a report detailing all sales of products containing our flavor ingredients.
 To the extent that minimum periodic royalty payments through the end of any applicable period exceed calculated royalties, the collaborators are required to remit to us the difference between royalties calculated and minimum periodic royalty payments made to date.
 We recognize this difference as royalties on product sales at the time the report is received.
 To the extent that minimum periodic royalty payments made to date exceed calculated royalties, we are not required to refund the difference.
 Although we do not currently have any collaborations that include refundable minimum periodic royalty payments, in such a case, revenue would be deferred for refundable minimum periodic royalty payments received before earned.
 As applicable, commercial revenues are reported net of royalties payable under our third party licensing agreements.
 To date, the majority of our commercial revenues have been related to minimum periodic royalty payments.